The Story of O.J.

 "The Story of O.J." is a song by American rapper Jay-Z from his thirteenth studio album 4:44.
 It was produced by Jay-Z and No I.D.
-Following the release of the album, the song charted in a couple of regions, entering and peaking at number 23 on the US Billboard Hot 100, as well as charting at number 88 on the UK Singles Chart.
+Following the release of the album, the song charted in multiple regions, entering and peaking at number 23 on the US Billboard Hot 100, as well as charting at number 88 on the UK Singles Chart.
 It received three nominations at the 60th Annual Grammy Awards: Record of the Year, Best Rap Song, and Best Music Video.
 The song features samples from Nina Simone's song "Four Women".
 The song's instrumental was used by American rapper Pusha T in his 2018 diss track against Canadian rapper and singer Drake.
 American rapper YoungBoy Never Broke Again also remixed the song in 2020.

 Music video

 The music video for "The Story of O.J." premiered on July 5, 2017 on Jay-Z's Vevo account on YouTube.
 It was directed by Jay-Z and Mark Romanek.

 The video uses a style similar to the Censored Eleven cartoons, depicting several well-known stereotypes associated with African Americans.
 Among other things, the video touches on African American culture, various roles within the black community, and how the black community is affected by money.
 O. J. Simpson (the song's namesake) is featured saying the line, "I'm not black, I'm O.J.," a reference to the idea that wealth, notoriety, and fame can transcend race.
-The video was ranked the best music video of 2017 by Rolling Stone.
+Rolling Stone declared it the best music video of 2017 and placed it at #35 on their list of 150 Best Rap Music Videos of All Time.